Should I pay off my mortgage early?

 Comparing remortgage options

 When considering paying off your mortgage early, exploring remortgage options is a practical step.
 Remortgaging can offer a lower mortgage rate, resulting in less interest over the term.
-However, it's essential to account for any associated fees and the new term's length.
+However, you must account for any associated fees and the new term's length.

 Calculating the financial implications of early repayment